Jukebox History 1952-1998

 and Q160 (1960) plus the 3W100 Wall-O-Matic

 (remote control unit, 1960).
-James Cameron Gordon (sales president) and
+James (Jack)

-Theodore A. Dobson, however, designed the DS100 and DS160
+Dobson (1919-1995), however, designed the DS100 and DS160

-remote control unit, the Consolette
+designed the following remote control unit, the Consolette

-SCH-1 (1963), and Carl W. Sundberg and Theodore
+SCH-1 (1963), and Carl W. Sundberg and Theodore A. Dobson designed the LPC-1 and

-(1963).
-The following model, the LPC-480, was designed by William C. Prutting (1964).
-William G. Broman and Theodore A. Dobson
+was designed by William C. Prutting (1964).
+William G. Broman and Theodore A.

-designed the PFEAIU Electra and APFEAI Fleetwood
+Dobson designed the PFEAIU Electra and APFEAI Fleetwood

 (1965/66) and after that Carl W. Sundberg designed